amoncaldas/WPP/webapp/README.md

 ### Pages ###

+- `activate` - the page land when the user clicks in the activation link sent to the email.
+It gets the data from the url and and run a request to the back-end to activate the user account.
+If the user id is wrong or the activation code is not valid any more, it will show a corresponding error.
+- `api-docs` - the API documentation parser and interface builder that creates the interactive documentation playground, allowing a user to explore all the API endpoints, resources and responses on the fly, live.
+This page is composed of several sub-components, specialized services and adapters (responsible for adapting a provided API doc for the interface builder).
+Among others, this page uses the `@/fragments/ors-map` and `@/fragments/ors-table` components
 - `Auth` - page where the authentication component resides
 - `Home` - page where the user is redirected to after login.
 This page contains a tab component, with two tabs:
   - `tokens` - where the user token a listed and where s/he can remove/create tokens and also see the token usage and quota
   - `profile` - where the user can see and edit his/her own profile, including password.
-It uses the `@fragments/forms/User.vue` form component.
+It uses the `@/fragments/forms/User.vue` form component.
-- `Reset` - page where the user can request a password reset link.
-As in the back-end we are using wordpress and a specific plugin for triggering user password reset link, in this page we are not using te wp-api, but instead we instantiate a javascript FormData object, fill it with the expected data by the plugin and send it.
-In the future a custom rest end-point should be created to trigger the same action so we only use rest requests.
+- `password` a folder that contains the password request and reset components
+  - `request` - allow the user to request a password reset link
+  - `reset` - allow the user to redefine the password after clicking the email link sent after requesting a password reset.
-- `Signup` - where the user can create an account filling the form or via single-click using a github account.
-It uses the `@fragments/forms/User.vue` form component.
+- `signup` - where the user can create an account filling the form or via single-click using a github account.
+It uses the `@/fragments/forms/User.vue` form component.

 ### Menu ###

 The menu displayed in the header and in the sidebar (low resolution and mobile devices) is loaded from the back-end server and adjusted to be show according the app status (user authenticated or not).
-The menu items retrieval is fetched by the on the `created` event of the `@fragments/Header` component.
-So, it dispatch the store `fetchMainMenu` and the menu is retrieved by the `@common/main-menu.js` that internally uses the `@support/menu-manager.js` and the `@support/model-service.js`.
-Once the items form the back-end are loaded, they are treated to add/remove custom items and define sidebar items icons in the `@common/main-menu.js`.
+The menu items retrieval is fetched by the on the `created` event of the `@/fragments/Header` component.
+So, it dispatch the store `fetchMainMenu` and the menu is retrieved by the `@/common/main-menu.js` that internally uses the `@/support/menu-manager.js` and the `@/support/model-service.js`.
+Once the items form the back-end are loaded, they are treated to add/remove custom items and define sidebar items icons in the `@/common/main-menu.js`.

 ## Debug ##